gupta-shrinath/Dev/README.md

 - Dev is a flutter app that will run on Android, Linux and Windows.

 ## Status
-- Working for android platform then will move to the Linux platform.
+- Done with Android platform :smile: Now Linux platform !!
 - You can checkout the [project board](https://github.com/gupta-shrinath/Dev/projects/1).

 ## Additional Info.